-- 16 Now then, we did not follow craftily devised fables when we made known to you the power and coming of our Lord Jesus Christ; rather we were attentive eyewitnesses of His majesty 17-because He received from God the Father honor and glory when that Voice was directed to Him by the Magnificent Glory, "This is my Son, the beloved, in whom I am always well pleased"-18 yes, we heard this Voice being uttered from heaven when we were with Him on the holy mountain.8 - 19 And so we have the most reliable prophetic Word, to which you do well to pay attention as to a lamp shining in a dark place,9 until the day dawns and the morning star rises in your hearts;10 20 knowing this first, that no Prophecy of Scripture comes to be from private release; 11 21 for no Prophecy ever came by the will of man, rather holy men of God spoke as they were carried along by the Holy Spirit.
-12
+Voice1 was directed to Him by the Magnificent Glory, "This is my Son, the beloved, in whom I am always well pleased"-18 yes, we heard this Voice being uttered from heaven when we were with Him on the holy mountain.2

+19 And so we have the most reliable prophetic Word,3 to which you do well to pay attention as to a lamp shining in a dark place,4 until the day dawns and the morning star rises in your hearts;5 20 knowing this first, that no Prophecy of Scripture comes to be from private release; 6 21 for no Prophecy ever came by the will of man, rather holy men of God spoke as they were carried along by the Holy Spirit.7

 [Watch out for false teachers!]

 [Their teachings are destructive]

-2:1 However, there were also false prophets among the people, just as, indeed, there will be false teachers among you, who will introduce 13 destructive heresies, even denying the Owner who bought them (bringing on themselves swift destruction).
-14 2 And many will follow their licentious ways, because of which the way of the Truth will be defamed.
-15 3 And in covetousness they will exploit you with deceptive words; since way back the judgment for such people is not slack, and their destruction will not sleep.
+2:1 However, there were also false prophets among the people, just as, indeed, there will be false teachers among you, who will introduce8 destructive heresies, even denying the Owner who bought them (bringing on themselves swift destruction).
+2 And many will follow their licentious ways, because of which the way of the Truth will be defamed.
+10 3 And in covetousness they will exploit you with deceptive words; since way back the judgment for such people is not slack, and their destruction will not sleep.